-PELLETIER, DIDACE (baptized Claude), Recollet lay brother and master-carpenter, whose cause for beatification was introduced as early as 1713; b.
-28 June 1657 at Sainte-Anne de Beaupré, son of Georges Pelletier (baptized 1624 at Dieppe), who had come to New France in 1652 and married Catherine Vannier in 1656; d.
+PELLETIER, DIDACE (baptized Claude), Recollet lay brother and master carpenter, whose cause for beatification was introduced as early as 1713; b.
+28 June 1657 at Sainte-Anne de Beaupré, son of Georges Pelletier (baptized 1624 at Dieppe); Georges had come to New France in 1652 and married in 1656 Catherine Vannier, who would become Claude’s mother; d.
 1699.

 Long acquaintance with his manner of life and death convinced Father Denys of his lay assistant’s sanctity, and with the assistance of Bishop Saint-Vallier [La Croix*] beatification proceedings were begun.
 The Archives du Séminaire de Québec contains a copy, made between 1720 and 1744, of Father Denys’ account of some 22 miracles taking place in connection with Brother Didace’s relics, and other letters concerning him.
-Nothing, however, came of the action, and Brother Didace was completely forgotten until the discovery in the later 19th century of contemporary engravings of him – “Le vray portrait du très religieux Frère Didace, mort en odeur de S’teté . . .
-21 fev 1699” – one in Quebec, another in the BN, Paris; since that time interest in him has been steadily maintained.
+Nothing, however, came of the action, and Brother Didace was completely forgotten until the discovery in the late 19th century of contemporary engravings of him, titled – “Le vray portrait du très religieux Frère Didace, mort en odeur de S’teté . . .
+21 fev 1699” – one in Quebec, another in the BN, Paris.
+Interest in his cause for beatification was thus rekindled.
 Of his carpentry no evidence, tangible or documentary, has survived.

 ASQ, Fonds Verreau, 073, Actes du Très devot frère Didace Recollet mort en odeur de sainteté en 1699.
 Odoric-Marie Jouve, “Étude historique et critique sur les actes du Frère Didace Pelletier, récollet,” BRH, XVII (1911), 54ff.